Sirillion/smxmenuchangelog/README.md

 ### WORK IN PROGRESS:
 - Currently modding: The Generate New World window.
-      - Next up: The Options Menu.
   - Next up: The Editing Tool Menu.
     - Next up: The Progress window.
       - Next up: The Server Browser.